borglab/gtsam/python/README.md

 ## Install

 - Run cmake with the `GTSAM_BUILD_PYTHON` cmake flag enabled to configure building the wrapper.
 The wrapped module will be built and copied to the directory `<PROJECT_BINARY_DIR>/python`.
-For example, if you local Python version is 3.6.10, then run:
+For example, if your local Python version is 3.6.10, then you should run:
   ```bash
   cmake .. -DGTSAM_BUILD_PYTHON=1 -DGTSAM_PYTHON_VERSION=3.6.10
   ```